Hydra-Chain/hydragon-core-contracts/README.md

 ### Running tests

 As mentioned previously, there are two separate test suites, one in Hardhat/Typescript, and the other in Foundry/Solidity.
 The HH tests are structured more as scenario tests, generally running through an entire interaction or process, while the Foundry tests are structured more as unit tests.
-This is coincidental, and is not a set rule.
+This is coincidental and is not a set rule.

 **Hardhat:**